d0ugal/instrap/README.md

 # Instrap

-Bootstrap a source based instack installation.
+Bootstrap a package based instack undercloud.

 See [the documentation](http://instrap.rtfd.org) for further details.
 Or, just go for the quick start approach.